JFLarvoire/SysToolsLib/Tcl/README.md

         - Download the latest stable 32-bits Tcl interpreter from ActiveState:
           http://www.activestate.com/activetcl/downloads
-          Be sure to download the x86 version, even on AMD64/x86_64 machines, because we use Expect, and it's only available in the x86 version.
+          Be sure to download the x86 version, even on AMD64/x86_64 machines, because some scripts here use Expect, and (as of 2018) it's only available in the x86 version.
         - Install it on your system.
 Accept defaults for all options, unless you know what you're doing.
-        - Copy [tclsh.bat](../Batch) and [TclSetup.bat](../Batch) into your path.
+        - Copy [tclsh.bat](tclsh.bat) and [TclSetup.bat](TclSetup.bat) into your path.
 Ex: into C:\Windows
         - Run `TclSetup.bat -s`
           (This sets up Windows to run .tcl files as command-line scripts, and .tk files as windowed scripts.)
         - In Windows XP or 2003, close the command prompt and restart it.
 Not necessary in more recent versions of Windows.